 "Quick Search provides such an easy and user-friendly opportunity to deep dive into your competitors' social sphere; letting you harness their strengths and weaknesses to improve and cultivate a winning marketing strategy.
 For a specific breakdown of the importance of this, you should definitely check out Talkwalker's latest article on the necessity and implications of competitor analysis for your business and brand."

-BTW - if you need help with setting up a comprehensive marketing strategy, I've just the thing for you - 5 steps to planning a winning marketing strategy.
-It walks you through reporting on last year, generating new ideas, choosing your strategies, setting your goals, and structuring your plan.
+BTW - if you need help with setting up a comprehensive marketing strategy, I've just the thing for you - From marketing strategy to marketing plan - your complete guide.
+It walks you through reporting on last year's marketing results, generating new ideas, choosing your strategies, setting your goals, structuring your plan, and proving your ROI.
+There's also an exclusive marketing strategy eBook you can download.

 It can be complicated and it is time-consuming.
-If you follow this guide you’ll understand how to identify, analyze, and determine what’s important.
-The guide provides real life examples, templates, and tools in action.
+If you follow this competitor analysis guide you’ll understand how to identify, analyze, and determine what’s important.
+It provides real-life examples, a competitor analysis template, and competitor analysis tools in action.

 Table of contents